dsc-courses/dsc106-2025-wi/projects/project3peer.md

 This is an individual assignment.
 You may not work in groups.

-Your peer reviews are due **Tue 02/25, 11:59pm**.
+Your peer reviews are due **Fri 02/28, 11:59pm**.
 The links to the submissions that you are required to evaluate will be emailed to you.
-You must submit peer reviews for two Project 3 submissions.
+You must submit peer reviews for 3 Project 3 submissions.
 To submit your review, you must use gradescope.
 Please carefully respond to each of the questions raised.